-The concept of giving up your hourly or salary position and becoming a full-time SEO freelancer may have been a far-off fantasy for years, but the time could be right for you to make this bold career transition.
-As is the case with all other legitimate jobs, success with SEO freelancing requires a solid work ethic and the right combination of expertise and skills.
+Giving up your hourly or salary position and becoming a full-time SEO freelancer may have been a far-off fantasy for years, but the time could be right for you to make this bold career transition.
+As with all other legitimate jobs, success with SEO freelancing requires a solid work ethic and the right combination of expertise and skills.
 While you will undoubtedly enjoy the many benefits of working at home, selecting your clients, and managing your schedule, your income will be directly correlated with the amount of time and energy you devote to your new career.

 - Understand what SEO Freelancing is